FreedomBen/breakout71/Readme.md

 and let them spend those coins on upgrades.
 The upgrades would then be explained.
 They could have a condition like "reach high score of 1000" or 'reach high score of 99999 without using "hot start"'.
 This requires recording a bit more info about each run.
-I could unlock the "pro stand" at $999 that just holds the play area higher.

-# increase skill ceiling

-- reroll mechanic, rerolls are reward for better play
-- make puck smaller as combo increases ?

 - final bosses (large vertical level that scrolls down faster and faster)
-- when the player reaches the last level, allow them to loop the run, unlocking a permanent bonus for this run.
-For example: +5 combo, +1 life per loop… the counterpart would be hazards that slowly populate the levels.

-# Colin's feedback (cwpute/obigre)

-* reward the player with more choices/perks for breaking a brick while having reached an increasing combo thresholds.
-5 combo, then 10, then 20, then 40 etc… once a threshold is reached you aren't rewarded for that threshold again until you start a rew run
-* inspired by Balatro's score system : have some perks add to the multiplicator, and some others to the amount of coins in a brick (or the raw value of coins inside), so that you users want to improve both for maximized profit ! maybe tie one of the to perks that help you, and the other to perks that are bad to you, so that gambling players are forced to make their life harder

 # Credits